 The non-GSE subsidiaries of the Holding Company would provide loan servicing support for the loans owned and securitized by the GSE and are expected to develop new business opportunities in the higher education finance arena and beyond, as described above.
-These opportunities are intended to complement the Company's underlying strategy of acquiring student loan assets, as well as help maintain its student loan servicing leadership role and assist its new product offerings.
 At this time, the Company has no specific plans to invest materially or take on any material risks in connection with such new business activities.
 Following the Reorganization, the Company may consider certain strategic opportunities, such as acquisitions and joint ventures, that currently are not feasible due to restrictions contained in the Sallie Mae Charter.
 At this time, the Company has not actively explored the desirability of any such specific strategic opportunities.
 See generally "-- Economic Impact of the Privatization Act on the Company's Business."